starknet-io/starknet-docs/docs/L1-L2 Communication/messaging-mechanism.md

   - **2.2.** The L2 transaction invokes the relevant l1_handler.
 - **3.** The L1 Handler transaction that was created in the previous step is added to a proof.
 - **4.** The state update is received on the Core contract
 - **5.** the message is cleared from the Core contract's storage.
-At this point the message is considered handled.
+At this point the message is handled.

 The above flow is illustrated in the following diagram: